rglonek/bookmarks/README.md

 3. Results update instantly as you type

 ### Managing Bookmarks
-- **Edit**: Hover over a bookmark and click the ✏️ icon
+- **Edit**: Hover over a bookmark and click the edit icon
   - Update any bookmark fields
   - Move to a different bucket or category using the dropdown selectors
-- **Delete**: Hover over a bookmark and click the 🗑️ icon
+- **Delete**: Hover over a bookmark and click the delete icon
 - **Reorder**: Click and drag a bookmark to reposition it
-  - Drop on another bookmark to place it at that position
-  - Drop in spaces between bookmarks for precise placement
-- **Change View**: Use the view mode buttons (☰ List, ⊞ Grid, ▦ Card) to switch layouts
+- **Change View**: Use the view mode buttons (List, Grid, Card) to switch layouts

-### Managing Buckets & Categories
-- **Rename Bucket**: Hover over a bucket and click the ✏️ icon, then type the new name
-- **Rename Category**: Hover over a category and click the ✏️ icon, then type the new name
-- **Delete Bucket**: Hover over the bucket and click the × button
-- **Delete Category**: Hover over the category and click the × button

 ### Import & Export
-- **Export Data**: Click the "📥 Export" button in the header to download all your data as a JSON file
+- **Export Data**: Click the "Export" button to download all your data as a JSON file
-- **Import JSON**: Click the "📤 Import JSON" button and select a previously exported JSON file
+- **Import JSON**: Click the "Import JSON" button and select a previously exported JSON file
-  - Warning: Import will replace all existing data (you'll be asked to confirm)
-- **Import Chrome Bookmarks**: Click the "🌐 Import Chrome" button to import bookmarks from Chrome
+- **Import Chrome Bookmarks**: Click the "Import Chrome" button to import bookmarks from Chrome
   - First, export your Chrome bookmarks (Chrome menu → Bookmarks → Bookmark Manager → Export bookmarks)
   - Select which bucket you want to import into
   - Chrome folders will be imported as categories
-  - Imports are additive (won't replace existing bookmarks)

 ## Data Storage

-All data is stored locally in your browser's LocalStorage.
-This means:
+Data is stored in two places:
-- ✅ No server required for data storage
-- ✅ Fast, instant access
-- ✅ Privacy - your data never leaves your browser
-- ⚠️ Data is tied to your browser/domain
-- ⚠️ Clearing browser data will delete bookmarks

-To backup your data, you can export the LocalStorage key `bookmarks-app-data` from your browser's developer tools.
+1. **LocalStorage** (always): For offline access and instant loading
+2. **Cloud Firestore** (when signed in): For backup and sync across devices

+Privacy: Your data is associated with your Google account and secured by Firebase security rules.

 ## Browser Compatibility